So… it’s time to set your business goals and career objectives for the year.

 Or maybe you have a mentor in the company who has experience related to one of your goals?
 These contacts could be great opportunities to fill an accountability buddy role.
 If you’re managing a team, think of yourself as the ultimate accountability buddy for your team members.
 Try using some motivational quotes to keep your employees engaged and focused on reaching their collective goals.

 Pro-Tip: If you’re looking for thousands of uplifting professionals to hold you accountable to your goals and professional development, consider joining The Assist fam.
-Every Tuesday, you’ll get tips on how to work smarter, not harder, backed with built in camaraderie.
+Four times week, you’ll get tips on how to work smarter, not harder, backed with built in camaraderie.

 4. Celebrate your wins.